Gheorghe Avramescu: Death

-On 2 March 1945, when on the Slovakian front, General Avramescu was summoned by the commander of the Soviet 40th Army.
+On 2 March 1945, when on the Slovak front, General Avramescu was summoned by the commander of the Soviet 40th Army.
 After one hour, the Romanian delegation was told that Avramescu and the 40th Army commander, General Filipp Zhmachenko, left for the command post of the 2nd Ukrainian Front, as they were expected there by Marshal Rodion Malinovsky, leading later commentators to assert General Avramescu was arrested by the NKVD.